What if you could relocate to a seaside town and still live within your budget? Well, it’s still possible just south of the border!

 Rosarito is conveniently located just a short drive from the U.S.-Mexico border, making it easily accessible by car from the United States.

-Traffic allowing, you can get to Rosarito from San Diego in less than an hour.
+Traffic allows you to get to Rosarito from San Diego in less than an hour.
 Just cross at San Ysidro Port of Entry and drive south on the Mexico Federal Highway 1D.

 The nearest major airport is the Tijuana International Airport, located approximately 30 minutes north.
 You can rent a car or take a taxi or shuttle to Rosarito from there.